kipkurui/Python4Bioinformatics/README.md

 ## First Steps

 ### Installation
-From the command line, you can easily install jupyter using pip.

-`pip3 install jupyter`

-or by using anaconda

-`conda install jupyter`

-Then you can easily launch it using:

-`jupyter notebook`

-A Jupyter notebook is made up of a number of cells.
-Each cell can contain Python code.
-You can execute a cell by clicking on it and pressing `Shift-Enter` or `Ctrl-Enter` to execute without moving to the next line.

-## Reproduce my Python Environment
-These instruction will enable you to create a clone of my working environment.
-First,
 1. [Download Anaconda](https://www.anaconda.com/download/) for your specific OS to your home directory
     - Linux: `wget https://repo.anaconda.com/archive/Anaconda3-5.2.0-Linux-x86_64.sh`
     - Mac: `curl https://repo.anaconda.com/archive/Anaconda3-5.2.0-MacOSX-x86_64.sh`